rahul-shm/Vacation-Planning-with-Data-Analytics-A-Case-Study/README.md

 ## Repository Structure
 This repository is organized as follows:
-- **Dataset**: Contains relevant datasets used in the analysis (e.g., weather data, travel costs, etc.).
 - **Solution**: Contains the step-by-step process and analysis used to arrive at the final decision.

 ---